jwasinger/eip2537-evm-benchmarks/README.md

-# EIP-2537 Benchmarks
+# EIP-2537 EVM Benchmarks

 This is a set of cross-client benchmarks for EIP-2537 implemented as a contract which calls a target precompile with worst-case inputs many times.
-These are currently executed with Geth' `evm` tool.
+These are currently executed with Geth's `evm` tool.
 The next step is to convert them to state tests and execute them across all clients.

-Benchmark inputs are based on identified worst-case inputs for the [gnark](https://github.com/Consensys/gnark-crypto/tree/master/ecc/bls12-381) bls12381 implementation used by Geth.
+Benchmark inputs are based on identified worst-case inputs for [gnark](https://github.com/Consensys/gnark-crypto/tree/master/ecc/bls12-381), the bls12381 implementation used by Geth.

 ## Usage